 With all of the comments and conversations, many people are looking for alternatives.
 Here’s a spreadsheet that lists all of the banks that have similar banking and budgeting functionality as Simple that was started in a Subreddit.

-In our humble opinion, we don’t think there’s another company that comes close to offering similar functionality than Qube Money.
+In our humble opinion, we don’t think there’s another company that comes close to offering similar functionality, besides Qube Money.

 “The platform has the power to be one of the most transformative tools for spenders.”Robert Farrington